herculesinc/pg-dao/bin/README.md

 ```

 ### Query execution errors
 If an error is thrown during query execution or query result parsing, DAO will be immediately released back to the pool.
 If DAO is in transaction, then the transaction will be rolled back.
-Basically, any error generated within the execute method will render the DAO object useless and no further communication with the database through this connection object will be possible.
+Basically, any error generated within the execute method will render the DAO object useless and no further communication with the database through this DAO object will be possible.

 ## Working with Models